ptrgags/chaos-game-3d/logbook.md

     first?) or even an array of the latest N transformations.
 Coloring by this could be useful
 * Color Transformation IDs. (similar to the previous point)

+## 2022-01-12 Decimation

+Today I implemented basic decimation to create levels of detail.
+I simply take 1/4th of the points in each child tile and add them to the parent.
+This is done just before the tileset is saved to disk.

+Something seems a little weird with the bounding volumes, the largest ones don't seem to be showing up.
+I should check the bounding volumes and recursive logic.